Cleaning GuidesHow to Clean Upholstery

 Tip: To remove more stubborn stains, you can pour some hydrogen peroxide over the club soda to enhance its cleaning abilities.

-Vinegar and baking soda are those two ingredients in your pantry that can clean a significant number of things in your house.
-By combining these two regular household items, you will be able to remove the wine stain.
+Vinegar and baking soda are those two ingredients in your pantry that can clean a significant number of stains in your house, including wee stains.
+By combining these two regular household items, you will be able to remove the wine stain as well.
 Just a sprinkle of patience and the stain will be gone in no time.
 To clean red wine stains with vinegar and baking soda, you need to:

 A little bit of wine can make your day brighter, just not when it’s spilt all over your upholstery item.
 And as you might have noticed, it takes a lot of time and effort to clean it up by yourself.
 Not to mention that you might ruin your sofa in the DIY attempt to remove the stain.